CodyReichert/awesome-cl/README.md

 Also:

-[hello-allien](https://github.com/Gleefre/hello-alien/), SBCL built for an Android application (very new, 2023).
+[hello-alien](https://github.com/Gleefre/hello-alien/), SBCL built for an Android application.

 Implementations